interaction-lab/OpenHMI/Skin/Crochet Pattern (spiral in the round).md

 ### Notes:
 Ch2 at the end of each row does not count as a dc.
 Ends of rows will be hidden behind the robot when assembled.

 Use stitch markers to help keep track of increases and decreases.
+I like to use five 12-inch strands of yarn in a contrasting color to mark the increases in rows 2 and 3 of the body, then use the same 5 pieces of yarn to mark increases in subsequent rows.

+Body construction: The first row of the body is worked flat to prevent twisting, then the remaining rows are worked in a spiral for a seamless look.
+The first few stitches of the spiral are intentionally worked in a sc and hdc to create a smooth transition.

 # Pattern

 ## Body

 (neck down construction, worked in the round)

+Note:

 Chain 32 and turn